Classical Shock Tests on Shakers

 April 13, 2020

-Additionally, shakers can generate only a fixed amount of velocity and displacement.
+Additionally, shakers can only generate a fixed amount of velocity and displacement.
 To address this limitation, the shaker controller employs a process called compensation.

 Compensation Pulses in Classical Shock Tests